Humanities & Social Sciences

 - Upon completion of the consultancy work, CRC should be notified to facilitate closure of account, payment to the staff members and archiving of projects.

-- Consultancy is coordinated by CRC, and consultancy income is distributed as 60% to the consulting team and reaming 40% to the Institute.
+- Consultancy is coordinated by CRC, and consultancy income is distributed as 60% to the consulting team and remaining 40% to the Institute.

 - The staff members involved in the consulting activity is required to be committed to the values and regulations lay down by the CRC and shall be required give a declaration for same.

-- The responsibility of completion of consultancy and adhering to the terms of agreement lies with the individual or group of individual who have been assigned the consultancy.
-The CRC will not be held responsible for the same.
+- The responsibility of completion of consultancy and adhering to the terms of agreement rests with the individuals or group of individuals who have been assigned the consultancy.
+The CRC shall not be held responsible for the same.